On Feb, 20 2020

 An abandoned cart campaign should include:

-An SMS sent 30 minutes after the Facebook Message.
+An SMS sent 30 minutes after leaving the cart.
 Time is of the essence and 90% of text messages are opened in under 3 minutes, making this a great channel to use next.

 An email sent an hour later if the previous two messages haven’t worked.
 Include detailed visuals of the item along with recommended products that perfectly complement it.
 To drive home the sale, include a special discount code to use on the purchase.